antododo/tictactoeTuto/README_EN.md

 2. Transaction rate: the ever calling question of scalability
 3. Security: Can you really trust your users to keep their private key safe?

-To understand the interplay between these three fundamental constrains, we will have to explore the notion of consensus.
+Through the following tutorial, we will build our first blockchain game.
+It will be an opportunity to experiment with these three technological constrains, understand the interplay between them and apprehend their impact on the user experience.
+After the tutorial, we will investigate tools available to devellopers to improve user experience on blockchain games.
+We will compare three devellopment plateforms (Ethereum, EOS and Loom Network) in terms of consensus, a design parameter specific the devellopment of decentralized applications (Dapps) on the blockchain.

 ## 2. Tutorial: building a simple tic tac toe on the blockchain

-Through this workshop, we will explore the notion of consensus which directly impacts the first two constrains mentionned above.

-issues by building a simple blockchain game, namely tic-tac-toe.
-We will compare three decentralized application (Dapp) devellopement plateform
+[...]

 ## 3. Comparing three Daap plateforms for game devellopement